If you have attended a private session, or provided a written account of your experiences, we invite you to send your own 'Message to Australia'.

 That's entirely up to you - it's whatever you would like to tell the Australian public in a few short sentences.

 Please note that your message should not include:

-Any personal information about you, the perso who abused you or the institution where the abuse occurred.
+any personal information about you, the person who abused you or the institution where the abuse occurred

 The message should be written clearly on the slip of paper provided in the 'After Sharing Your Story' brochure.

 Can I type my Message to Australia in an email instead?

 Messages to Australia can only be submitted in paper form.

 It is intended for the final published book to reproduce the messages penned in the survivors' handwriting.
 This is part of the creative look and feel of the book.
 Messages reproduced in their handwritten form will also be featured in other places, including our website.

 What else do I need to send with my Message to Australia?
 Do I need to resubmit my original written account and supporting documents?

 You only need to send your hand written Message to Australia in the reply paid envelope provided with the brochure.
 No other details to identify you should be returned.